simple-registry/simple-registry/doc/reference/api-endpoints.md

 Query parameters:
 - `artifactType` - Filter by artifact type
-- `n` - Maximum number of results (default 100)
-- `last` - Pagination marker
+- `last` - Pagination marker.
+The specification paginates this endpoint through the `Link` header alone, so this is the cursor Angos puts in the `Link` it advertises rather than one a client composes; it takes no page-size parameter, and Angos sizes the page at 100

-A digest that is not valid syntax, or an `artifactType` that is not a media type, is rejected with `DIGEST_INVALID` (HTTP 400) rather than served as an unfiltered or empty listing.
+A malformed request is rejected with `DIGEST_INVALID` (HTTP 400): a digest that is not valid syntax, or an `artifactType` that is not a media type.
+A registry serving this endpoint must never answer `404` to it, so an unreadable request is a bad one rather than an unserved path, unlike the other listings.

 Referrers a client recorded under the fallback tag (`<algorithm>-<hex>`, an index of referring descriptors) before this registry served the API are folded into the listing, as the spec's "Enabling the Referrers API" procedure requires, so a repository imported from such a registry keeps them.

 On a pull-through repository the listing merges the upstream's referrers with the cached ones, since nothing fills a referrer index on its own and an uncached subject would otherwise report none.
 An upstream that cannot be reached is left out rather than failing the request, so the cached referrers are still served.
 The `artifactType` filter is applied to both.

-A subject with more referrers than the page size is served one page at a time, with the next page advertised in a `Link` header carrying `rel="next"`; the link repeats the `artifactType` filter so following it keeps the listing filtered.
-A filtered page holds at most `n` entries and may hold fewer, since the filter is applied after the page is cut.
+A subject with more referrers than the page size is served one page at a time, with the next page advertised in a `Link` header carrying `rel="next"`; the link repeats the `artifactType` filter so following it keeps the listing filtered, percent-encoding it so a `+json` suffix survives the round trip.
+A filtered page may hold fewer than 100 entries, since the filter is applied after the page is cut.

+Merging a pull-through listing needs both sides whole, so each page re-reads the upstream's referrers in full: paginating a widely referenced subject on a mirror costs one upstream enumeration per page.

 ---